LaunchCode-Education-Archived/gis-devops-OLD/studios/airwaze/README.md

 2. Create a route endpoint that returns routes for a certain srcId.
 Example: `http://localhost:8080/route/?srcId=12`
 3. When an airport feature is clicked on the map, show the routes for that airport
  * By adding a router layer that only contains routes connected to the clicked airport
- * The data for the new layer will be provided by `http://localhost:8080/route/?srcId=X`, where X will be the `airportId` from the feature.
+ * The data for the new layer will be provided by `http://localhost:8080/route/?srcId=X`, where X will be the `airportId` from the feature
-4. Write tests for all of this.
-Tests are your friend :)
+4. Write integration tests for `RouteController` use `AirportControllerTests` as a guide

 ## Bonus Missions
 - Get this to work without jQuery.
 Hints: `fetch`([info here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)) and `document.findElementById`